-This helps reduce the amount you have to pay in Lenders Mortgage Insurance (LMI), a one off fee that is charged when you borrow more than 80 per cent LVR.
+This helps reduce the amount you have to pay in Lenders Mortgage Insurance (LMI), a one-off fee charged when you borrow more than 80% LVR.

 You can find out how LVR affects your LMI premium by using our LMI Calculator.